Tonomy-Foundation/EOS-network-foundation-grant-framework/applications/social-recovery.md

 #### **An overview of the technology stack to be used**

 - See Application architecture diagram above
 - Mobile client: React Native
 - Key storage: [react-native-keychain](https://www.npmjs.com/package/react-native-keychain) (which uses key enclaves on the mobile device if available)
 - Transport layer: QR codes and DIDComm
 - Data models: EOSIO signing request (ESR), verifiable credentials with [schema.org](https://schema.org) structures
 - Blockchain: EOSIO

 #### **Documentation of core components, protocols, architecture, etc. to be deployed**

 This project is creating the following software products:
-- **[Tonomy ID](https://github.com/Tonomy-Foundation/Tonomy-ID)** - The cross-platform mobile wallet (Android and iOS) for public and private EOSIO blockchains
 - **[Tonomy ID SDK](https://github.com/Tonomy-Foundation/Tonomy-ID-SDK)** -  The typescript library used in Tonomy ID to interact and call with the EOSIO blockchain and services.
 It is also used as the public API for integration by applications to do single sign-on, share credentials and sign transactions.
 - **Tonomy ID demo app** - A reactjs application showing the demo flows of applications that integrate with Tonomy ID to sign transactions, share credentials and consent and sign into their web2 or web3 application.
 - **Tonomy ID integration** - Nntegration repository to run the above three applications in a developer environment for integration and automated testing.